vbauer/houdini/README.md

 **Out of Spring context**<br/>
 This is a rare case, but sometimes we need to use some converters without ConversionService.
-It could be needed when our code is out of Spring context (ex: shared code for Spring and GWT apps).
+It could be needed when our code is out of Spring context (ex: shared code for Spring and [GWT](http://www.gwtproject.org) apps).
-Using Houdini we could put all needed converters into single bean and use it like a simple single Java class.
+Using Houdini we could put all needed converters into a single bean and use it like a simple single Java class.

 ## Setup